 Advanced Tasks:

-• To conserve water, use a sanitation kit rather than flush stored water down the toilet.
+conserve water, use a sanitation kit rather than flush stored water down

-• Go to the nearest source of fresh water and fill up several water containers and purify it.
+the nearest source of fresh water and fill up several water containers and

 So, what we did, because I know I would accidentally turn on a tap or flush the toilet, was to turn off our water.
 That's right!
 We went hard core!
 And for even more realism, I asked my husband to show me how to do it (he works half time and goes to school half time, so he's home today) and he said he wouldn't show me, but would tell me how to do it.
 I guess that was more realistic.
 If he wasn't home I could call him at work and he'd tell me over the phone.